intave/documentation/guides/i01-getting-started.md

    us immediately – your license may be in danger!** Once you have reviewed the request details, you can verify the machine with a simple click.
 4. Start your server once again.
 Now, Intave should load without any errors.

+### Security

+Please carefully consider who has access to your servers.
+You are responsible for the safety of your Intave license and may be held liable for possible damages. **If you notice any suspicious activity or leaks, please contact us immediately.** We can help you mitigate any fraudulent activity involving your Intave license.